 As per the requirements and specifications, we can use either a star or delta connection.
 You can read the comparison of star connection and delta connection.

 These are basic concepts of the single-phase and three-phase systems.

 After the explanation, do you have the below question in your mind?

 Advantages of Three Phase Over Single Phase System

 In short, Yes!
 The three-phase system is better than a single-phase system.

-Presently, the three-phase AC system is very popular and useful for the electrical power generation, distribution, and transmission system.
+Presently, the three-phase AC system is very popular and useful for electrical power generation, distribution, and transmission systems.